How much will my visits cost?

 Most people find that 10 sessions can help them make important changes, when they are coming in for a tune up.
 If you are working on a major overhaul of your life, or a long standing pattern, 6 months may help you make lasting change.
 Every person is different.
 Our work together is designed specifically for you.
 No cook book methods in our work together.
 We talk about your goals, and we use those to chart our way through the changes you want to make.
 When you’ve accomplished your intended changes, we’re done.

 We can usually see you within 24 hours.
 Your safety and well-being is very important to us.
 If you are having severe panic, anxiety or depression, please go to the nearest emergency room.
 Portland also has excellent crisis telephone lines, staffed by caring people:

-What if I don’t start to get better?
+What if I don’t start to feel better?

 You will start seeing small changes after your first few sessions.
 If you don’t we will help you plan the next step of treatment.
 You might need a different type of treatment.
 You might benefit from group therapy.
 You may need to see your doctor to rule out medical problems.
-You may also benefit from working with other holistic practitioners, such as homeopaths and NDs for nutritional counseling.
-We collaborate to help you the the results you want.
+You may also benefit from working with other holistic practitioners, such as Acupuncturists who work with your body’s imbalance, Naturopathic doctors for nutritional counseling, homeopaths, etc. We collaborate to help you get the results you want.